 The main parts of the course are to explore the opportunities presented by inbound tourism and the effect that outbound tourism has on the UK’s GDP.

 The long term plan for the course enables students to work through the process of identifying regional differences and the characteristics that are associated with that particular part of the UK and mainland Europe.
-There are many opportunities for students to develop research skills and independently look at statistical data online or using trade journal and specialist periodicals.
+There are many opportunities for students to develop knowledge and research skills and independently look at statistical data online or using trade journal and specialist periodicals.

 The pathway from key stage 4 to key stage 5 is currently a level 3 BTEC course in Travel and Tourism, building on existing knowledge.

 We welcome the year 5 and 6 students for Primary transition days were the students will take part in a marketing activity which can sell the benefits of an area e.g seaside town, that requires rebranding/marketing.
 This perhaps, ties in with geographical work taught within KS2.

 The students are formally throughout the year.
 This will be with a formal mock exam or in class assessment Portfolio work is marked and graded in accordance with the BTEC specification.
 The students will have one opportunity to attempt and achieve the merit and distinction grade work regardless of target grade.

 The students all receive feedback on how they can move from a pass to merit or merit to distinction.

 What order do you teach things in and why?

 The units within the subject are taught so that the learners have the opportunity to learn about the different characteristics needed to be a successful in this sector and the requirements for employment within it.